mpi-forum/mpi-forum.github.io/meetings/2019/12/logistics.md

 ### [Meeting Registration](https://www.eventbrite.com/e/mpi-forum-albuquerque-nm-tickets-80928470233)

 Advanced registration is required for all meetings.
-The registration fee for this meeting will be posted when the registration web page is available.
+The registration fee for this meeting is $170 + fees.
+The registration fee covers snacks on all days, lunch on Tuesday and Wednesday, and breakfast on Tuesday, Wednesday, and Thursday.

 ### Meeting Location